Skip to content

 GoBD: n/a §203 StGB-compliant

-16 steps, 14 deterministic (R) + 1 LLM-suggestion (A) for fuzzy-match assignment proposals + 1 human (H) for unassignable-item disposition.
-Under the EU AI Act: not high-risk (Annex III enumeration excludes financial-process matching - cash reconciliation is not a credit-scoring decision under Annex III Item 5(b)).
-Under SOX 404: every cash reconciliation step is in scope as part of the financial-reporting process - cash is typically the most-tested balance-sheet line item under PCAOB AS 1105 substantive procedures because it has the lowest inherent-risk fraud-risk dichotomy (low inherent but high fraud-vulnerability).
-The Agent's Decision Log provides PCAOB AS 2201 design + operating-effectiveness evidence on preventive controls (statement-completeness check, schema validation, fee mapping, FX translation) and detective controls (duplicate detection, balance-continuity check, intercompany elimination).
-The single LLM-suggestion stage (fuzzy matching for partial payments) is COSO 2013 controlled - confidence threshold + escalation to clerk + decision logging - and the LLM never posts to the GL without either auto-clear at high confidence or human override.
+Of the 16 steps, 14 are rule-based (R), one is an LLM suggestion (A) for fuzzy-match assignment proposals, and one is human (H) for disposing of unassignable items.
+Under the EU AI Act the Agent is not high-risk: cash reconciliation is a financial-process matching task, not a credit-scoring decision under Annex III.
+Under SOX 404 every reconciliation step is in scope as part of the financial-reporting process.
+Cash is usually the most-tested balance-sheet line under PCAOB AS 1105 because it carries low inherent risk but high fraud-vulnerability.
+The Agent's Decision Log supplies PCAOB AS 2201 design and operating-effectiveness evidence on both the preventive controls (statement-completeness check, schema validation, fee mapping, FX translation) and the detective controls (duplicate detection, balance-continuity check, intercompany elimination).
+The single LLM stage, fuzzy matching for partial payments, is controlled under COSO 2013 through a confidence threshold, escalation to a clerk, and decision logging, and it never posts to the GL without either an auto-clear at high confidence or a human override.

-Cross-jurisdictional retention: PCAOB AS 1215 mandates 7 years for issuer audits, SEC Rule 17a-4 imposes 6 years for broker-dealers, UK Companies Act 2006 Section 388 sets 6 years for public + 3 years for private companies, EU member-state retention varies 6-10 years for accounting records under national tax law.
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Personal data in remittance narratives (counterparty names, payment references, beneficiary identifiers) processed under UK GDPR + EU GDPR + US sectoral rules (BSA recordkeeping where applicable, Gramm-Leach-Bliley for financial institutions).
-Open Banking access is per consent-token under PSD2 Article 67 + UK OBIE consent framework + FDX consumer-permissioned data sharing - all access events logged into the SOX 404 IT general controls evidence chain.
+Retention is cross-jurisdictional: 7 years for issuer audits under PCAOB AS 1215, 6 years for broker-dealers under SEC Rule 17a-4, 6 years for public companies and 3 for private under UK Companies Act 2006 Section 388, and 6-10 years for accounting records under EU member-state tax law.
+The Agent applies the most stringent rule globally and tags each entry with its retention class.
+Personal data in remittance narratives - counterparty names, payment references, beneficiary identifiers - is processed under UK and EU GDPR and applicable US sectoral rules.
+Open Banking access runs on a consent token under PSD2 Article 67 and the equivalent OBIE and FDX frameworks, with every access event logged into the SOX 404 IT general controls evidence chain.

 Process Documentation Contribution